sf-wdi-gaia/angular-intro/readme.md

 });
 ```

+*Note: filters require a function to be returned.*

 ###Challenge

-* Create a new column in your table called "Nemesis" and populate it with that pokemon's name reversed (some Google searching may be required).
-* Hint: Don't forget to require your custom filter as a dependency in your controller.
+* Create a new column in your table called "Nemesis" and populate it with that pokemon's name reversed.
+Hint: Don't forget to require your custom filter as a dependency in your controller.

 ##Pro-tip: Minification in Angular